morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-7/Notes.md

 Context.WithDeadline() requires two parameters: a Context variable and a time in the futuer that signifies the deadline of the operation.
 When the deadline passes, the cancel() function is called automatically.

+\* You can pass values in a context and use it as a key-value store.